jedld/droiuby-doo/README.md

 you have a project and automatically invoke ant to build and install it.
 Alternatively, you can then open this using Android Developer Tools and build it normally using eclipse.

+If you use Android Studio, you can generate a gradle project instead

+    ~ $ drby standalone --package com.sample.helloworld --gradle

 Diving in
 ---------